 - Learn the Vocabulary – Learn the language of the investment industry.
 From the textbook vocabulary to the jargon of a trading desk, there’s a lot to master.
 Once you know the terms, you’ll be able to answer the questions more easily.

 - Brush Up on Math Skills – Sure, you’ll have your calculator, but knowing the math will help you answer questions more quickly in a paced exam setting.

 - Read the Curriculum – On exam day you will need to take the time to read the explanation for each multiple-choice question.
 To prepare for the exam, review the CFAI curriculum study materials and practice answering questions from the UWorld CFA QBank, which provides multiple-choice questions with detailed explanations in the same format as questions found on the exam.

 - Plan to Spend More Time Getting to know the Topics on Each Level – The more familiar you are with the exam topics and the vocabulary on each exam, the easier it will be for you to master the curriculum on exam day.
 The CFA exams consist of three levels, each covering different topics in increasing depth and complexity.
 While the emphasis on specific topics may vary between levels, there are certain subjects that candidates should generally focus on across all three levels.
 It’s important to note the specific weightage of each topic may change from year to year.
 It’s advisable to refer to the official CFAI exam curriculum and guidelines for the most accurate and up-to-date information.

 Overall, there is no question that the benefits of a CFA charter are well worth the time and effort required for finance majors and non-finance majors.
-UWorld Finance is here to make the path ahead of you easier with a study plan that incorporates our CFA exam prep QBanks for Level 1 and Level 2 and digital tools needed to pass the CFA exams.
+UWorld Finance is here to make the path ahead of you easier with engaging video lectures, Mock Exams that enable progress tracking, and customizable digital flashcards.
 If obtaining the CFA charter is your goal, UWorld Finance is your roadmap to getting you there.